uchoavaz/solvd/README.md

     - {"stack_status": <Stack STATUS>, "stack_name": <Stack Name>, "nested_failed_stacks": [{"nested_stack_id": <Failed Nested Stack ID>, "nested_failed_stack_events":[{"nested_stack_status_reason": <Reason Why resource failed to deploy>, "nested_stack_physical_resource_id": <Physical resource id affected>}]}]}

 - **nested_failed_stacks** is a list of dictionaries that contains the stack id's of the nested stacks affecteds.
-This part will only be added if the main stack faces a ROLLBACK Status.
+This part will only be added if the main stack faces a ROLLBACK status.
-- **nested_failed_stacks** is another list of dictionaries inside **nested_failed_stacks** that will show the Failed resources inside the nested stack.
+- **nested_failed_stack_events** is another list of dictionaries inside **nested_failed_stacks** that will show the Failed resources inside the nested stack.
 - This output will be updated every 15 seconds.